Z-Score: Comparing Values Using Standardization

 🧠 Summary

-Concept | What It Means | Practical Use |
+| Concept | What It Means | Practical Use |

-Z-score | Distance from mean in standard deviations | Normalization, outlier detection |
+| Z-score | Distance from mean in standard deviations | Normalization, outlier detection |

-Positive z | Above average | High-performing observation |
+| Positive z | Above average | High-performing observation |

-Negative z | Below average | Underperformance or anomaly |
+| Negative z | Below average | Underperformance or anomaly |

-z = 0 | Exactly average | Benchmark reference point |
+| z = 0 | Exactly average | Benchmark reference point |

-Sum of all z | Zero in a complete dataset | Confirms correct standardization |
+| Sum of all z | Zero when using the dataset’s own mean and standard deviation | Confirms correct standardization on that dataset |

 💬 Have a question or want to compare z-scores from your own dataset?